hmxmilohax/rb3-pc/_english/troubleshooting.md

 	*   Your router may have issues with RPCS3's UPNP feature.
 Go to Rock Band 3's Custom Configuration [[Network section]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network), and disable "Enable UPNP."
 You will need to [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).

 *   **_\[ONLINE\] "I'm stuck on “Registering Account” when trying to connect to online servers."_**
+	*   Make sure you have copied the correct settings in the Rock Band 3's [[Network]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network) configuration.
 	*   You may have lost connection to RPCN  and will have to restart the game.
 If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.

 *   **_\[ONLINE\] "I keep disconnecting constantly while playing online."_**